XD-DENG/Spark-practice/README.md

 All the operations I listed above were done as RDD (Resilient Distributed Datasets).
 We can say that they were implemented 'within' Spark.
 And we may want to transfer some dataset into Python itself.

 `take` method we used above can help us fulfill this purpose partially.
 But we also have `collect` method to do this, and the difference between `collect` and `take` is that the former will return all the elements in the dataset by default and the later one will return the first `n` rows (`n` is specified by user).
+Meanwhile, we also need to be careful when we use `collect`, since you may run out of your memory on Master node.
+In some references, it's suggested to NEVER use `collect()` in production.

 ```python
 >>> temp = content.filter(lambda x: x[6] == 'Rtts' and x[8] == 'US').collect()